ximply/php-fpm-prometheus/README.md

 ## Contributing

-All contributions are welcome, but if you are considering significant changes, please open issue beforehand and discuss it with us.
+All contributions are welcome, but if you are considering significant changes, please open an issue beforehand and discuss it with us.

 ## License